docker-library/docs/influxdb/content.md

 ## Start an existing InfluxDB v2 container

-If you previously created the container and it has been stopped, restart it with:
+If you previously created the container and then stopped it, you can restart it with:

 ```bash
 docker start influxdb2